This is a relatively common job interview question, becoming more popular recently.

 Employee referrals are the quickest method to get hired.
 Employers prefer job candidates who have been referred by an employee because, typically, referred candidates become "good hires" They do their job well, stay in the job longer than average, and refer other good job candidates.

 However, in some situations, it may not be appropriate for the employee to have referred someone, for example if the employee is the hiring manager or, perhaps, in the HR or talent acquisition parts of the organization.
-The employee who gave you the referral should know the answer to this question or be able to find it.

 If an employee gave you the lead, be sure to ask the employee if it's OK to give their name as the answer to this question.
 If it is OK with them, give their name and, in a large organization, their department and location, perhaps even an employee identification number if one is used.